fmechant/chrono/README.md

 ## A Recurrent Meeting

-A good example of how to deal with preventing the mixture of concepts is when creating a recurrent meeting:
+A good example of how to deal with preventing the misuse of concepts is when creating a recurrent meeting:
 Suppose we want to make a meeting recurrent for the next three weeks.
 Since a meeting is at a specific moment in time, its representation is a moment.

 Action plan:
 1. Get the date and time of the moment in the specific time zone.
-2. Get the dates and times fast forwarded a week three times.
+2. Get the dates and time fast forwarded a week three times.
-3. Convert the dates and times to moments in the specific time zone.
+3. Convert the dates and time to moments in the specific time zone.

 PS: Brussels time goes to summer time on 31 March 2019.